Frequently Asked Questions

 Q: Why is there a discrepancy between the qualification's accepted by LANA for the massage therapists trained in the United States and the massage therapists trained in Canada?

-In Canada massage therapist training is generally much more extensive than in the US.
-The generally accepted standard in Canada is equivalent to a minimum of 2200 hours of training and is now competency-based in many Provinces.
-In British Columbia, Ontario and Newfoundland & Labrador, massage therapy is a regulated health profession governed by provincial laws.
+In Canada, massage therapist training is generally much more extensive than in the US.
+The generally accepted standard in Canada is equivalent to a minimum of 2200 hours of training and is now competency-based in many provinces.
+In British Columbia, Ontario, and Newfoundland & Labrador, massage therapy is a regulated health profession governed by provincial laws.
 Alberta, Saskatchewan, Manitoba, New Brunswick and Nova Scotia all have a minimum 2200 hour or equivalent training but massage is not yet a government health-regulated profession.
 Quebec, Prince Edward Island, Northern Territories and Nunavut do not have provincial massage therapy training standards.
-Due to the high level of anatomy physiology and pathology training and examination massage therapists who have graduated from a 2200 training program or equivalent competency are exempt from the LANA science prerequisite.
+Due to the high level of anatomy, physiology, and pathology training and examination, massage therapists who have graduated from a 2200-hour training program or equivalent competency, meet the LANA science prerequisite.

-Q: Which schools have been approved or are recognized as having adequate training?
+Q: Which training programs have been approved or are recognized as having adequate training?

-A: LANA is not in a position to approve or accredit schools.
-LANA can only set standards.
-Identifying the schools that meet these standards is not a part of the national exam project.
-It will be the responsibility of each applicant to provide the application committee with the information needed to insure that the applicant meets the requirements; regardless of what school he or she attended.
+A: LANA is not in a position to approve or accredit training programs.
+LANA can only set standards for certification of healthcare professionals who treat individuals with lymphedema and/or related disorders manage their lymphedema.
+Identifying the training programs that meet these standards is not a part of the national exam project.
+It will be the responsibility of each applicant to provide the application committee with the information needed to insure that the applicant meets the requirements to sit for the examination regardless of what training program he or she attended.

 A: Currently the test fee is $430.

-A: The exam is administered by Schroeder Measurement Technologies (SMT) throughout North America.
+A: The exam is administered by Prometric/Schroeder Measurement Technologies (SMT) throughout the world.
 Once your exam application has been approved, you can locate a testing site in your area and schedule to take the exam at a date and time that is convenient for you.
 As of 2014, the LANA exam is given on a rolling basis which means there are no exam cycles, you may take the exam at any point in time after completing and passing the training course and meeting the application requirements.

 A: No. The LANA certification exam is a computer based testing tool designed to assure a basic standard of qualification for lymphedema therapists.
 LANA is concerned with testing the applicant's proficiency over the body of knowledge that exists in the current literature.